top of page

 Treasurer

 Kelley graduated from Colorado Institute of Massage Therapy in 2017.
 She is certified in Neuromuscular Therapy, personal training, and specializes in trigger point and injury rehab.
-During her time at CIMT, she became a volunteer at the Institute for Anatomical Research.
-She continues work at the Institute and is an instructor at the Colorado Institute of Massage Therapy.
+With a degree in business management, she supports the financial and business goals of the Institute.

 _edited.jpg